abduljabbar021/trusted-self-signed-certificate/README.md

     DNS.1 = $NAME
     EOF

-    openssl x509 -req -in $NAME.csr -CA PathToCA/rootCA.crt -CAkey PathToCA/rootCA.key -CAcreateserial \ -out $NAME.crt -days 825 -sha256 -extfile $NAME.ext
+    //Change your PathToCA/rootCA.crt in below line.
+It should point to CA Certificate. openssl x509 -req -in $NAME.csr -CA PathToCA/rootCA.crt -CAkey PathToCA/rootCA.key -CAcreateserial \ -out $NAME.crt -days 825 -sha256 -extfile $NAME.ext
-    //Change your PathToCA/rootCA.crt in above line.
-It should point to CA Certificate.

 Above command will ask for the PassKey you provided while creating your CA Certificate.
-This Certificate along with its PassPhrase will be verified by the CA you just recently imported in your Computer/Browser CA Authorities
+This Certificate along with its PassPhrase will be verified by the CA you just recently imported in your Computer/Browser CA Authorities.

+Now you can use **yourdomain.com.crt** and **yourdomain.com.key** as Self Signed Certificates.
+Remember to Import **CA Certificate** in your Browsers to verify your self signed certificates.